Case Study

 Automating banana de-handing, in collaboration with Hort Innovation and the Australian Banana Growers Council.

-ARM Hub participated in a project investigating the feasibility of automating banana de-handing, in collaboration with Hort Innovation and the Australian Banana Growers Council, to provide the banana industry with information on what is required to progress towards automation.
+ARM Hub participated in a project investigating the feasibility of automating banana de-handing, in collaboration with Hort Innovation and the Australian Banana Growers Council, to provide the banana industry with information on what is required to progress towards automating banana de-handling.

 Banana de-handing is the action of separating the banana hand (fruit) from the bunch stalk (stalk).